prasser/swtknob/README.md

 ------
 SWTKnob supports keyboard navigation (e.g. via shell.setTabList(...)).
 Moreover, a knob can also be controlled with the keyboard.
 When focused, the keys '0', '1', '2', ..., '9' set a knob's value to 0%, 10%, 20%, ..., 90% of the current range.
-The keys '+' and '-' increase and decrease the value by 10%.
-Up and down keys increase and decrease the value according to the defined sensitivity.
+The keys '+' and '-' increase and decrease its value by 10%.
+Up and down keys increase and decrease its value according to the defined sensitivity.
 When a knob is double-clicked, a dialog is shown that allows to enter a value with they keyboard.

 Customization